riffomonas/minimalR/07_statistical_analyses.md

 ## P value adjustment method: BH
 ```

-We are telling `pairwise.wilcox.test` to group our values from `meta_alpha[["shannon"]]` by `meta_alpha[["diagnosis"]]` and to perform all possible pairwise Wilcoxon tests.
+We are telling `pairwise.wilcox.test` to group our values from `meta_alpha$shannon` by `meta_alpha$diagnosis` and to perform all possible pairwise Wilcoxon tests.
 Because this is fraught with an increased probability of Type I errors, we need to correct for multiple comparisons.
 As written, this is done using the Benjamini & Hochberg (`BH`) method.
 You can find other methods of correcting p-values by looking at `?p.adjust.methods`.

 ANOVA and Kruskal-Wallis tests are for cases where there are more than two levels of a single variable.
 You can also use ANOVA to test for more than two levels for more than one variable in R. This is beyond what we are shooting for in these lessons, but know that it can be done.
 Let's back up a bit and see how we test when there are only two levels of a variable such as sex.
 If our data are normally distributed we can use `t.test`